 Mount Vernon Nazarene University, established by the Church of the Nazarene, opened its doors in 1968 and serves the denomination's East Central Region.
-Field.
-The University offers liberal arts, professional, and graduate education at its main campus in Mount Vernon, Ohio as well as at multiple regional campuses.
+The University offers liberal arts, professional, and graduate education at its main campus in Mount Vernon, Ohio.